 Now, how does the C-index of the oracle depend on $t_ {\text{max}}$, $\log(\lambda_0)$ and $\beta$?
 This question is answered by the panels a, b, and c of the below plot.
 Below, we go through what we see in the panels one by one.

 Something that was not yet discussed is how to handle ties for C-index, because with a unique age for each subject and $\beta>0$, there cannot be ties in the survival probability.
-This would change and affect the results if we discretize age to for example years, in which case the subjects with the same age have the same predicted survival probability.
+This would change and affect the results if we rounded age to for example years, in which case the subjects with the same age have the same predicted survival probability.
 Also, in the special case $\beta=0$ all subjects have the same predicted survival probability.
 We see in panel c), that in this case the C-index is 0.5, because a tied pair is counted as half-concordant by the underlying implementation (Harrel's C).

 $$